samiux/samiux.github.io/croissants.md

 - Multi-Core Intel / AMD x86 CPU (e.g. AMD Ryzen R7-4800U for home usage)
 - 16GB DDR4 RAM or more (Croissants use at least 8GB RAM)
 - 256GB hard drive or more (SSD for better performance)
-- 3 Network Interface Cards/Ports (Network Based only)
+- 3 Network Interface Cards/Ports
-- 1 Network Interface Card/Port (Host Based only)
 - CPU with AVX2 or better (at least SSSE3)
 - More cores and faster CPU the better performance

 ### Software

 - Ubuntu Server 22.04 LTS (64-bit) (support until April 2027)
-- __netplan__ as default
-- Support WIFI (for Monitoring Interface only) (Intel AX200 for WPA3 is not recommended as it is unstable unless the kernel is 5.11.0-36 or later)
+- Support WIFI (for Monitoring Interface only)

 ## MAIN COMPONENTS